 Next, I created a very large bitmap to fill a majority of the disk.
 I did this to simplify the demonstration.

 From outside the VM, I opened the disk in a disk editor.
 I then seeked to a sector somewhere near the middle.
-Note how, even though an empty bitmap fills the disk, the sectors appear to be full of random bits.
-This is because the wide block cipher reversibly transforms blocks to other blocks in a random-looking way, tweaked by the sector address.
+Note how even though an empty bitmap fills the disk, the sectors appear to be full of random bits.
+This is because the wide block cipher reversibly transforms blocks to other blocks in a uniformly random way, tweaked by the sector address.
 This effectively prevents any patterns from appearing, regardless of disk contents.

-I then modified a single byte in a single sector using a raw disk editor.
+I then modified a single byte in a single sector using the disk editor.

 Back in the VM, I opened the bitmap.
 Since one 512-byte sector underpins 171 24-bit pixels, we would expect to see a string of 171 random-looking pixels somewhere within the bitmap.
 Sure enough, this is exactly what we see.
-This demonstrates that tampering with a sector causes it to decipher to a completely different plaintext.
+This demonstrates that tampering with a sector causes every bit of the decrypted plaintext to flip with 50% probability.
 This non-malleable property provides some protection against an adversary modifying sectors from the outside.